Sayeed Pridgett

-Sayeed Pridgett (born May 22, 1998) is an American professional basketball player for Karditsa of the Greek Basket League.
+Sayeed Pridgett (born May 22, 1998) is an American-born naturalized Cambodian professional basketball player for CSM Oradea of the Liga Națională.
 He played college basketball for the Montana Grizzlies.

 High school career

 Pridgett attended El Cerrito High School in El Cerrito, California.
 He was ruled ineligible for part of his first season for academic reasons.
 He averaged 17 points, 6.5 rebounds and 3.5 assists per game as a junior.
 Pridgett played for the Oakland Rebels on the Amateur Athletic Union circuit.
 A three-star recruit, he committed to play college basketball for Montana over offers from Oregon State, Creighton and Saint Mary's, among others.

 College career

 Pridgett primarily came off the bench in his first two years at Montana.
 As a sophomore, he averaged 8.4 points, 4.3 rebounds and 1.3 assists per game.
 In his junior season, he averaged 15.1 points, 4.9 rebounds, 2.2 assists and 1.3 steals per game, and was named to the First Team All-Big Sky.
 As a senior, Pridgett was placed in a leading role, ranking first on the team in several statistical categories.
 On January 25, 2020, Pridgett scored a career-high 33 points and grabbed eight rebounds in an 87-85 overtime loss to Weber State.
 He averaged 19.8 points, 7.2 rebounds, 3.9 assists and 1.5 steals per game, earning First Team All-Big Sky honors for the second straight year.
 He finished his career with the fourth-most points in program history, and the most points by a Montana player since Larry Krystkowiak (1982–86).